 (d) Designed primarily not for use as a permanent dwelling but as temporary living quarters for recreational, camping, travel, or seasonal use.

-(39) DUNES.
+(38) DUNES.
 Naturally occurring accumulations of sand in ridges or mounds landward of the beach.

-(40) SPECIAL FLOOD HAZARD AREA.
+(39) SPECIAL FLOOD HAZARD AREA.
 An area in the floodplain subject to a one percent or greater chance of flooding in any given year.
 Special flood hazard areas are shown on FIRMs as Zone A, AO, A1-A30, AE, A99, AH, V1-V30, VE or V. [Also defined in FBC, B].

-(41) START OF CONSTRUCTION.
-The date of issuance for new construction and substantial improvements to existing structures, provided the actual start of construction, repair, reconstruction, rehabilitation, addition, placement, or other improvement is within 180 days of the date of the issuance.
+(40) START OF CONSTRUCTION.
+The date of issuance of permits for new construction and substantial improvements to existing structures, provided the actual start of construction, repair, reconstruction, rehabilitation, addition, placement, or other improvement is within 180 days of the date of the issuance.
 The actual start of construction means either the first placement of permanent construction of a building (including a manufactured home) on a site, such as the pouring of slab or footings, the installation of piles, the construction of columns.

-Permanent construction does not include land preparation (such as clearing, grading, or filling), the installation of streets or walkways, excavation for a basement, footings, piers, or foundations, the erection of temporary forms or the installation of accessory buildings such as garages or sheds not occupied as dwelling units or not part of the main buildings.
+such as garages or sheds not occupied as dwelling units or not part of the main buildings.
 For a substantial improvement, the actual "start of construction" means the first alteration of any wall, ceiling, floor or other structural part of a building, whether or not that alteration affects the external dimensions of the building.
 [Also defined in FBC, B].

-(42) SUBSTANTIAL DAMAGE.
+(41) SUBSTANTIAL DAMAGE.
 Damage of any origin sustained by a building or structure whereby the cost of restoring the building or structure to its before-damaged condition would equal or exceed 49 percent of the market value of the building or structure before the damage occurred.
 [Also defined in FBC, B].

-(43) SUBSTANTIAL IMPROVEMENT.
+(42) SUBSTANTIAL IMPROVEMENT.
 Any repair, reconstruction, rehabilitation, addition, or other improvement of a building or structure, the cost of which equals or exceeds 49 percent of the market value of the building or structure before the improvement or repair is started.
 If the structure has incurred "substantial damage," any repairs are considered substantial improvement regardless of the actual repair work performed.
 The term does not, however, include either: [Also defined in FBC, B].

 (a) Any project for improvement of a building required to correct existing health, sanitary, or safety code violations identified by the building official and that are the minimum necessary to assure safe living conditions.